 My research interests lie in the intersection of biology, computing, and mathematics, focusing on tree structures used to model evolutionary histories, binary search trees, and ways to compare and visualize these structures.
 See my research page for recent publications and grant funding and treespace working group for recent activies.
 If you are a student (undergraduate or graduate) interested in working on a research project, please see my student research page.

 With Prof. Megan Owen, I run an NSF-sponsored academic year research experience for undergraduates (REU) program.
 I am also part of a new education initiatve, BridgeUp: STEM, at the American Museum of Natural History to encourage the pursuit of data science.
 In addition to research and teaching, my service includes co-chairing the Lehman College's Data Science Initiative.

-I am involved, but I am no longer the primary contact for the departmental scholarship and internship programs:
+I am no longer the primary contact for introductory programming and internship programs: